-Due to the fast, steep nature of waves at Teignmouth beach, it’s normally best surfed on a shortboard to help with the steep drops and reactive surfing.
+Due to the fast, steep nature of waves at Teignmouth beach, it’s normally best to surf on a shortboard to help with the steep drops and reactive surfing.

 When the waves are good here you can often find quiet peaks to yourself further up the beach at different stages of the tide.